Updated: Feb 1, 2022

 Individuals whose gender identity doesn’t match their sex assigned at birth are particularly facing additional health consequences, such as:

-Abuse, bullying, sexual harassment, and sometimes mental health problems such as depression, anxiety, and disordered eating behaviors are more common in sexual minoritized teens and youth.
+Abuse, bullying, sexual harassment, and sometimes mental health problems such as depression, anxiety, and disordered eating behaviors are more common in sexually minoritized teens and youth.
 All those serve as a trigger for substance use and unprotected sex.

-One simple recommendation is to avoid all of the above: use contraceptives and protection (such as condoms) if you do not plan to have a child!
+One simple recommendation to avoid all of the above: use contraceptives and protection (such as condoms) if you do not plan to have a child!
 It protects you against unwanted pregnancies and against dangerous infections that spread through sexual activity.

 If you want further advice on preventing and treating the above-described health consequences or obtaining advice about contraceptives, use the BYON8 app.
 It instantly brings experienced medical doctors in sexual and reproductive health to your fingertips.

-Remember, use protection and-stay safe!
+Remember, use protection and stay safe!